CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The Director of Human Resources conducts exit interviews with all employees who leave CivicActions voluntarily.
-There is a general discussion about the process of turning in any/all company issued devices, laptops, etc.  All of these items are collected before the employee exits CivicActions.
-In the case of an involuntary termination, the Director of Human Resources works to collect company issued devices and provides paperwork highlighting confidential protections for customers.
+The employee's manager or the Director of Human Resources conducts exit interviews with all employees who leave CivicActions voluntarily.
+There is a general discussion about the process of turning in any/all company issued devices, laptops, etc.